 The jungle island of Borneo is a cradle for the world's strangest and most vulnerable wildlife.

-The East Malaysian states of Sabah and Sarawak contains some of Borneo’s greatest wonders.
+The East Malaysian states of Sabah and Sarawak contain some of Borneo’s greatest wonders.
 Covered in thick jungle, the region is known as a sanctuary for endangered wildlife.
-Get close to animals like strange-looking proboscis monkeys and colourful hornbills.
-Borneo also offers a rare opportunity to get close to the much loved, yet sadly disappearing, orangutan.
-Remote corners of the island give you the chance soak in lavish mud pools and luxurious hot springs.
+Float up the Kinabatangan River on the look out for crocodiles, macaques and hornbills, and watch as families of rather comic-looking probiscus monkeys feed at a local sanctuary.
+Borneo also offers the rare opportunity to get close to the much loved – yet sadly disappearing – orangutan, an experience that stays with many travellers for the rest of their lives.

 What people say